Fairy Duster: Explosion of Pink

 Why I Like This Plant

-• Explodes with pink flowers
+• Charming pink flowers

-• Low maintenance, needs little water, rarely needs pruning
+• Low maintenance, rarely needs pruning

-• No thorns, no litter, non-allergenic, non-toxic
+• No thorns, low litter, non-toxic

 Optimal Growing Conditions